CobaltBSD/cbase/README.md

 * unutf - Convert characters into their corresponding number (Ported from Plan9)

 ## Libraries
-cutils also includes a shared lib9 and libbio, which are used by the Plan9 utilities. #TODO: install headers?
+cbtutils also includes a shared lib9 and libbio, which are used by the Plan9 utilities.

-pwgen
-strace